Great to have you with us from high atop the EIB building in midtown Manhattan, one of the most frequently visited tourist sites in all of New York.

 The White House would love for Americans to forget about everything that went wrong a year ago and focus instead on the future.

-So to help the president met this week with survivor Rocky Vacarella, a White House spokesperson later acknowledged that Vaccarella is an active Republican who once ran for local office on the Republican ticket.
+A White House spokesperson later acknowledged that Vacarella is an active Republican who once ran for local office on the Republican ticket.

 House Minority Leader Nancy Pelosi, quote, tens of thousands of Hurricane Katrina survivors are still engaged in an unparalleled struggle to rebuild their lives.